Nonprofit Excellence Awards

 The awards presentation was preceded by a panel discussion where a panel of business and community leaders discussed current efforts and future opportunities to work together to solve these complex and deeply-rooted challenges.

-Building a better future for Milwaukee
+WORKING TOGETHER: Building a better future for Milwaukee

 Milwaukee is a vibrant city with much to offer.
 However, poverty, lack of access to good jobs and education and racial tension have created a deep divide – one that must be bridged for the entire community to realize its potential.